szaumoor/ZS_WeaponOils/ZS_WeaponOils/README.MD

 STATISTICS:

 Damage: +4 irresistible damage against the living (no effect against others)
-Special: Living targets must Save vs. Death at +2 or become Slowed and Weakened (-3 Strength, -2 AC) for 10 seconds.
+Special: Living targets must Save vs. Death at +2 or become Slowed and Weakened (-3 Strength, -2 Armor Class) for 10 seconds.
 This effect doesn't stack with itself.
 Duration: 1 turn

 Weight: 1